 What we learned and acted on post-Culture Camp

-One of our company values is “Learn faster through feedback” and gathering feedback about the Culture Camp experience was on the top of our list once we all returned home.
-Through the results of our post-Culture Camp survey (which had a 92% participation rate) we could see how we measured up against our four desired outcomes.
+One of our company values is “Learn faster through feedback.”
+Thus, gathering feedback about the Culture Camp experience was at the top of our list once we all returned home.
+Through the results of our post-Culture Camp survey (which had a 92% participation rate), we could see how we measured up against our four desired outcomes.
 Survey feedback also helped us set post-Culture Camp actions to take.

 1. Culture: Increased belonging, empathy, and inspiration among Campers

-Action: Create a more robust employee resource group ecosystem, to complement our People and Experience priorities, to maximize opportunities for belonging and empathy.
+Action: Create a more robust employee resource group ecosystem to complement our People and Experience priorities and maximize opportunities for belonging and empathy.

-2. Vision: Clearer understanding of company vision and 2019 priorities
+2. Vision: A clearer understanding of company vision and 2019 priorities

-Action: Finalize and cascade key results throughout the organization to keep people informed.
+Action: To keep people informed, finalize and cascade key results throughout the organization.

 3. Leadership: Knowledge of our executive team